 When working with digital materials, I assign different patterns on lines (zig zag, dashes, squiggle) and have them in different colors so I can see where they intersect and what type of lines they are.
 This has been especially useful in my database programming class while working with Microsoft Visio, where different ends of lines give important information and lots of lines are intersecting.

 I love Bookshare, but there are so many other services to read books for free.
-Here is a post I wrote about services at local libraries to help people with print disabilities.
+I wrote an entire post about services at local libraries to help people with print disabilities.
 Using all of these tools, I have only ever encountered one book that I ever had to read in print in the last five years.
-Read more about Bookshare here.

 Digital formats for assignments